 Consent Orders & Settlements

-- The Agreement is reviewed by the Court, and if approved, are made into Orders of the Court.
+- The consent order document is reviewed by the court, and if approved, is made into Orders of the Court.

-- While we can prepare your Application quickly, we cannot control how long the Court may take to make the Orders.
-It is not uncommon for the Court to take two months to make the Orders sought.
+- While we can prepare your application for consent orders quickly, we cannot control how long the court may take to make the orders.
+It is not uncommon for the court to take two months to make the orders sought.

-While Independent Legal Advice is not obligatory, we do encourage the other party to obtain Independent Legal Advice.
+- While independent legal advice is not obligatory, we do encourage the other party to see their own solicitor about the document.
 When both parties have been independently advised, the agreement is less vulnerable to attack in the future.

 It is a requirement that Consent Orders are just and equitable.